getsetgames/Chartboost/README.md

 ## Responding to Events

-You can respond to the delegate callbacks that the Chartboost SDK sends by adding the Chartboost component to an actor in your scene.
+You can respond to the callbacks that the Chartboost SDK sends by adding the Chartboost component to an actor in your scene.

 ![AddComponent](Resources/AddComponent.png)